kataw/kataw/README.md

  kataw.printScript('x = y');
 ```

-### Comments

-Comments are automatically inserted into the printed output.
-Compared to Prettier comments are printed **100%** correct and they will appear on the
-**exact** same place as in the original code.

 ## CST parser features

 - Error recovery by default (_like Acorn loose_), but it reconstruct the CST tree correctly